Out of the Closet

 “That’s a Banshee, for sure,” Oliver said.
 “Thank goodness it’s not the Babadook.”

-Banshees are fairy women who keen shriek and wail, most of the time because they know somebody in the family is going to die.
+Banshees are fairy women who keen, shriek, and wail, most of the time because they know somebody in the family is going to die.
 They have long streaming hair and wear dark cloaks and green dresses.
-They hide in closets, sleeping in piles of socks.
+They hide in closets, sleeping on piles of socks.
 Sometimes they are young and sometimes they are old.
 Sometimes they are tall.
 Other times they are short.

 “Was your Banshee tall or short?”